surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 //Survey.JsonObject.metaData.addProperty("question", { name: "tag", type: "number" default: 0 });
 //you may set the type using this decrlaration as well
 //The following code adds a description property to the survey.
 The property type is html.
-//It means that html property editor is used to set its value in the Survey Editor Survey.JsonObject.metaData.addProperty("survey", "description:html");
+//It means that html property editor is used to set its value in the Survey Creator Survey.JsonObject.metaData.addProperty("survey", "description:html");
 //Add a colour string property into page.
 //The user will be able to select only predefined values from the dropdown